Family Comes First: An Open Letter To The ‘Light’ Of YouTube, Mr. Thomas Sanders [Opinion]

 Secondly, and this is something that I’m sure all of the #Fanders will agree with: Sign off.

 Don’t worry about updating us right now, Thomas.
 Right now, it should rightfully be about you and the Sanders family right now, not the Sanders and the Fanders.
 As your friends, we are there to support you when times get rough and it is sadly, but simply, one of those times.

+We’ve got your back.
 This is what we signed up for when we made the promise to support you not just as an amazing performer, but as a friend.
+We’re “gucci,” baby.
+Now, go look out for you and your own.

 We are not important right now.
 YouTube is not important right now.
 You are important right now.
 Your mom is important right now.
 Go be with your family, Thomas Sanders.
 We’ll be here when you get back.
 We love you — seriously.
 Go!